About the Programme

 The key qualifications, apart from reaching an impressive level in graduate study, are open-mindedness, enthusiasm from the challenging, unique and future-facing Interior Design course at the Royal College of Art.

 - You should submit a digital portfolio via our online applications area of between four to ten completed projects.
 Each project should include a title image and up to 6 supporting gallery images.
-You should provide a description of maximum of 100 words for each title image and a caption of up to 50 words for each supporting gallery image.
+You should provide a description of a maximum of 100 words for each title image and a caption of up to 50 words for each supporting gallery image.

 - We recommend images between 1024 x 768 pixels or greater in size.
 All image files must be saved as JPG or PNG format with a maximum file size of 2MB.
 Video files can be submitted in place of images.
 MOV, MP4 or M4V formats are accepted with a maximum file size of 80MB.
 Other video formats can be referenced through a link to a video hosting site such as Vimeo.